What Ways Of Being Are You Choosing?

 - Being committed and forthcoming in a leadership role

-You may not be consciously choosing your Ways yet, but you will have a set of given Ways that you value and live into as a matter of your upbringing, training and work responsibilities.
+You may not be consciously choosing your Ways yet, but you will have a set of given Ways that you value and live into as a matter of your upbringing, training and workplace culture.

 The opportunity is to increase your effectiveness by actively choosing Ways of Being that support your core objectives.
 The more awareness, intentionality and consistency you can generate, the more effective you become.